mplough/sit/doc/faq.md

 required.

 If your workflow involves an SCM (such as Git), the setup will be more involved (at least for now).
-They'd have to be tought to use some GUI client for the SCM of your choice.
+They'd have to be taught to use some GUI client for the SCM of your choice.

 ## Is there a way to host a shared public/private instance of sit-web?